everglades national park florida

 Lodging

 The same town that services Everglades National Park, serves Biscayne as well.
-In the nearby town of Homestead (mere minutes from the park entrance) there are a plethora of lodging options.
+In the nearby town of Homestead (mere minutes from the park entrance) there are plenty of lodging options.

 4. Timucuan Ecological & Historic Preserve